NeuralEnsemble/python-neo/doc/source/read_and_analyze.rst

     Out[45]: {'pipette_tip_diameter': array(1.5) * um}

-For those IO modules that support writing data to file, annotations will also be written, provided they are capable of being serialized to JSON format.
+For those IO modules that support writing data to file, annotations will also be written, provided they can be serialized to JSON format.

 .. todo: we should provide a custom ``JSONEncoder`` that supports quantities